Graduate University Policies

 ^ Go to top

-UNF admits 12-15 students into the program each fall semester.
-To be considered for admission, students must apply to the program by July 1st (postmark) of the year for which they wish to be admitted.
-Prior to enrolling in MSH courses, students must have the following credentials:
+UNF admits 15-20 students into the program each fall semester.
+To be considered for admission, students must apply to the program by June 1st (postmark) of the year for which they wish to be admitted.
+Prior to enrolling in MSH courses, students must fulfill the following:

 The Doctor of Physical Therapy (D.P.T.) is a fully accredited, post-baccalaureate entry-level degree that prepares the graduate to practice physical therapy.
 The 102-hour program is designed to give students in-depth knowledge of basic and clinical sciences relevant to physical therapy.
 Full-time internships in the second and third years (totaling 34 weeks) allow students to apply this knowledge as they engage in reflective practice through sound clinical decision making under the direction of expert clinicians.
 Graduates are eligible to take the physical therapy licensure examination following successful completion of the program.
 Students applying to the physical therapy program must have earned a baccalaureate degree prior to admission.
 While the student can select an undergraduate major of personal interest, specific course prerequisites are required of all students.
 Information regarding the physical therapy program and deadlines for admission are available from the Department of Clinical & Applied Movement Sciences.